JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 0: June 21, 2021

 **Today's Progress**: Installed Ruby and readed the guide from documentation.
-Also, i did a introduction into numbers and letters.
+Also, i did a introduction into numbers, letters and printing.

 **Thoughts:** I think it's gonna be a hard and pleasure journey.
 I hope to continue with focus, responsability and struggling everyday for my personal evolution.
 Ruby sounds sweety =)